-Well that was easier than I thought.
+Well that was easier than I thought it would be.

 Just over a month ago, I wrote here about how I was gonna try not to drink alcohol during February.